30 Days of Night (film)

-30 Days of Night is a 2007 American horror film based on the comic book miniseries of the same name.
+30 Days of Night is a 2007 American horror film based on the 2002 comic book miniseries.
 The film was directed by David Slade and stars Josh Hartnett and Melissa George.
 The story focuses on an Alaskan town beset by vampires as it enters into a 30-day-long polar night.

-30 Days of Night was originally pitched as a comic, then as a film, but it was rejected.
-Years later, Steve Niles showed IDW Publishing the idea and it took off.
-The film was produced on a budget of $30 million and grossed over $75 million at the box office during its six-week run starting on October 19, 2007.
-Critical reviews were mixed.
-The film has since developed a cult following.
+30 Days of Night was originally conceived as a comic book, then as a film.
+Writer Steve Niles later showed IDW Publishing the idea and the comic book was published.

-A sequel, Dark Days, was released on October 5, 2010, straight to home video.
-A prequel miniseries, Blood Trails, was released on FEARnet.com and FEARnet On Demand in 2007.
-Another sequel miniseries, Dust to Dust, placed chronologically before Dark Days, was released in 2008.
+The film was released October 19, 2007 to mixed critical reviews, and grossed $76 million against a budget of $30M.
+Its success resulted in a franchise, including a two television miniseries, Blood Trails and Dust to Dust, and a sequel film, Dark Days.

 Plot

-The town of Barrow, Alaska (now Utqiagvik), is preparing for its annual "30 Days of Night", a period during the winter with a month-long polar night.
-As the town gets ready, a stranger rows ashore from a large ship and sabotages the town's communications and transport to the outside world.
-Barrow's sheriff, Eben Oleson, investigates and also learns that his estranged wife, Stella, missed the last plane out of town and must stay the 30 days.
-That night, a band of vampires, led by Marlow, attacks and slaughters most of the townspeople, forcing Eben, Stella, Eben's younger brother Jake, and several other survivors to take shelter in a boarded-up house with a hidden attic.
-Marlow finds the stranger, who believes the vampires are going to turn him into one of them as a reward for his help, locked up in the station.
-Marlow thanks him for doing what he asked, and then snaps his neck.
+The town of Barrow, Alaska prepares for the annual month-long polar night.
+A stranger arrives from a large ship and sabotages the town's communications and transports.
+As Barrow's sheriff, Eben Oleson, investigates the sabotage, he learns that his estranged wife, Stella, missed the last plane out of town and must stay for the month.

+That night, a band of vampires led by Marlow, attacks and slaughters most of the townspeople, including Eben's grandmother Helen.
+Eben, his wife and brother, and seven other survivors evade the vampires and take shelter in a boarded-up house with a hidden attic.
+In the police station holding cell, Marlow finds the stranger, who believes the vampires will "turn" him as a reward for his help.
+However, Marlow snaps his neck.

+When the vampires torture a survivor to bait out the rest, Eben takes the opportunity to save a resident named John, who was hiding underneath a hut.
+However, Eben is horrified to see that John has turned and reluctantly kills him in self-defense.
+Meanwhile, Isaac, who has dementia, leaves the attic.
+As his son Wilson runs out into the open after him, both are killed.

-Eighteen days later, when a blizzard hits, the group uses the whiteout to go to the general store for supplies, but is stranded after it ends.
-While the group heads for the station, Eben creates a diversion by having the vampires chase him to his grandmother's house, where he uses one of her ultraviolet lights to burn the face of Marlow's lover, Iris, so badly that Marlow is forced to kill her.
-As he escapes, the town snowplow operator, Beau, creates another distraction with his tractor, killing many of the vampires, before trying to blow himself up; when he fails, Marlow crushes his head.
-Eben arrives at the station, where he is then forced to kill Carter, who was bitten and has become a vampire.
+18 days later, a blizzard hits the town, causing a whiteout.
+The group goes to the general store for supplies but gets stranded after the blizzard abruptly ends.
+They head for the station while Eben creates a diversion.
+He lures the vampires to his grandmother's greenhouse and uses an ultraviolet light fixture to severely burn Marlow's lover, Iris, forcing him to mercy-kill her.
+Eben is aided by Beau, the town snowplow operator, who kills many vampires with his tractor.
+When he crashes, Beau attempts a suicide bombing to kill the remaining vampires.
+However, Beau and the vampires survive the explosion, and Marlow crushes his head.